GeekTrainer/help-desk-bot-lab/CSharp/exercise4-KnowledgeBase.md

 `Scorables` intercept every message sent to a Conversation and apply a score to the message based on logic you define.
 The Scorable with the highest score 'wins' the opportunity to process the message, rather the message being sent to the Conversation.
 You can implement global message handlers by createing a Scorable for each global command you want to implement in your bot.
 For more information about `Scorables`, see [this sample](https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/core-GlobalMessageHandlers).

 Inside [this folder](./exercise4-KnowledgeBase) you will find a solution with the code that results from completing the steps in this exercise.
-You can use this solutions as guidance if you need additional help as you work through this exercise.
-Remember that before using it, you first need to build it by using Visual Studio and complete the placeholders of the LUIS Model and Azure Search Index name and key.
+You can use this solution as guidance if you need additional help as you work through this exercise.
+Remember that before using it, you first need to build it by using Visual Studio and complete the placeholders of the LUIS Model and Azure Search Index name and key in Web.config.

 ## Prerequisites